More

 Travis Kelce Career Earnings: How Much Did The Chiefs TE Make During 13-Season Run?

-The desire to retire could mainly be compounded by a desire to settle down, as Kelce recently got engaged to pop superstar Taylor Swift, and the two have spoken about their desire to have a family together.
-He’s also 36 years old, which is quite old for the NFL.
+Kelce recently got engaged to pop superstar Taylor Swift, and the two have spoken about their desire to have a family together.
+He’s also 36, which is quite old for a tight end in the NFL.

 Travis Kelce on Whether or Not He Will Retire From the NFL